tracktownsoftware/SpreadsheetGearCodeSamples_JupyterCSharp/README.md

 These code samples have been tested in [Visual Studio Code (VSCode)](https://code.visualstudio.com/) for Windows, Linux and MacOS.

 Microsoft uses the term [Polyglot Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) for Jupyter Notebooks that use the .NET Interactive kernel.
-In addition to C#, Polyglot Notebooks support additional languages such as F#, Powershell, Javascript, HTML Mermaid and SQL.
+In addition to C#, Polyglot Notebooks support additional languages such as F#, Powershell, Javascript, HTML, Mermaid and SQL.

 See [SpreadsheetGear code samples for Python in Jupyter Notebooks](https://github.com/tracktownsoftware/SpreadsheetGearCodeSamples_JupyterPython) for Jupyter Notebooks that use the Python kernel.